webmin/webmin.com/content/security.md

  > Thanks to Marcin Teodorczyk for finding this issue.

-### Webmin 1.540 and below
+### Webmin 1.540 and below [April 20, 2011]
 #### XSS (cross-site scripting) security hole
- - This vulnerability can be triggered if an attacker changes his Unix username via a tool like chfn, and a page listing usernames is then viewed by the root user in Webmin.
+ - This vulnerability can be triggered if an attacker changes his Unix username via a tool like `chfn`, and a page listing usernames is then viewed by the root user in Webmin.

  > Thanks to Javier Bassi for reporting this bug.

-### Virtualmin 3.70 and below
+### Virtualmin 3.70 and below [June 23, 2009]
 #### Unsafe file writes in Virtualmin
  - This bug allows a virtual server owner to read or write to arbitrary files on the system by creating malicious symbolic links and then having Virtualmin perform operations on those links.
 Upgrading to version 3.70 is strongly recommended if your system has un-trusted domain owners.

-### Webmin 1.390 and below, Usermin 1.320 and below
+### Webmin 1.390 and below, Usermin 1.320 and below [February 8, 2008]
 #### XSS (cross-site scripting) security hole
  - This attack could open users who visit un-trusted websites while having Webmin open in the same browser up to having their session cookie captured, which could then allow an attacker to login to Webmin without a password.
 The quick fix is to go to the **Webmin Configuration** module, click on the **Trusted Referers** icon, set **Referrer checking enabled?** to **Yes**, and un-check the box **Trust links from unknown referrers**.
 Webmin 1.400 and Usermin 1.330 will make these settings the defaults.

-### Webmin 1.380 and below
+### Webmin 1.380 and below [November 3, 2007]
 #### Windows-only command execution bug
  - Any user logged into Webmin can execute any command using special URL parameters.
 This could be used by less-privileged Webmin users to raise their level of access.